Heather Cherry, NBC-HWC, IC-FHS, CPT, NTP

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in the field right now is the growing number of freelance writers, making the market more competitive than ever.
-However, strong networking, consistent self-promotion, and developing a clear niche—such as health and wellness—create valuable opportunities to stand out.
+One of the biggest challenges in the field right now is the sheer number of freelance writers entering the market, which has made it more competitive than ever.
+That said, strong networking, consistent self-promotion, and developing a clear niche—such as health and wellness—can help writers stand out.
+When you’re known for a specific area of expertise and actively building relationships, it becomes much easier to create meaningful opportunities.

 What values are most important to you in your work and personal life?